kriboogh/TMDB4PHP/README.md

 $images = $movie->posters('300');
 ```

-TMDB.php
-contains the API wrapper for querying TMDB.
+TMDB\Client contains the API wrapper for querying TMDB.
 Results are transformed into the helper objects automatically.
 For example searching for 'movie' will result in a array of Movie objects.

 More info will come soon.